Abortion in South Carolina: Views

 Between 1998 and 2017, the number of abortions that took place on a yearly basis in the state dropped by 5,112.
 According to anti-abortion rights group South Carolina Citizens for Life this drop meant that harsh anti-abortion measures in the state worked.
 According to South Carolina Citizens Executive Director Holly Gatling in regards to the number of women seeking abortions outside the state over the same period remaining unchanged, "South Carolina Citizens for Life is responsible for South Carolina, not for any other state where women who claim to be from South Carolina abort their children. [...]
 All we can do is work to reduce the number of abortions occurring in South Carolina, and we have done that and continue to do so."

 Governor Nikki Haley said in 2016, "I'm not pro-life because the Republican Party tells me. [...]
 I'm pro-life because all of us have had experiences of what it means to have one of these special little ones in our life."

 Charleston Republican Senator Larry Grooms said in 2018, "I believe that all life is sacred, that an unborn child has a right to life, just like a child that has already experienced birth."

 South Carolina state Rep. Nancy Mace said in regard to the six-week "fetal heartbeat" abortion ban in 2019, when on the floor of the House during a 10-minute floor speech about an amendment she introduced, "I was gripping the podium so hard I thought I was going to pull it out of the floor. [...]
 I was angry at the language my colleagues were using.
 They were saying rape was the fault of the woman.
 They called these women baby killers and murderers.
 That language is so degrading toward women, particularly victims of rape or incest.
 And I said to myself I'm not going to put up with that bull----.
 I was nearly yelling into the mic.
 I gave a very passionate speech to my colleagues and that is what got the exception through."

+Violence

+On February 23, 2023, anti-abortion protesters physically clashed with abortion rights protesters outside of a clinic in Greenville, South Carolina.
+Due to this physical confrontation and over 300 others since the beginning of 2021 that led to 20 arrests at the clinic, in October 2023 the Greenville County Council's Public Safety Committee voted to prohibit firearms, weapons, body armor, open flames, bicycles and the blocking of pedestrian walkways and entrances to businesses at protests.